-Unless you are reading this from certain counties in Pennsylvania then you have probably never heard of York Water Company (NASDAQ: YORW).
+Unless you are reading this from certain counties in Pennsylvania then you may never heard of York Water Company (YORW).
 After all this little utility stock has got to be one of the smallest I have covered so far.
 Its annual revenue this year will register around $50 million and it currently sports a market capitalization that is barely over the $400 million mark.

 That said York Water Company has one thing going for it that puts it ahead of almost any other stock on the continent: a monstrous multi-century long dividend record.
 The company has racked up a 203 year streak of consecutive distributions that starts all the way back in 1816.